bretmorin/html-journey-notes/README.md

         }
         ```
 ### Section 4: CSS Box Model
-1. #### ***CSS Structure***
+1. #### ***Box Model***
+    - Good to use 'inspect' browser dev tools to look at box model to better understand the layout
     - CSS box model is structured like so: https://www.w3schools.com/css/css_boxmodel.asp
-    - Good to use 'inspect' browser dev tools to look at box model to better understand the layout
     - Div's are crucial to structuring a site.
 They break up sections into containers that we can style and manipulate through CSS.
+Most sites do parent-child div's - i.e. divs within divs
         ```
         We assign a <div></div> anywhere in the body, but we should assign a custom class so we can link it to the CSS
         <div class="custom-class"> Can put text here </div>